Canada: Federal

 Targets and Limits

-• Limit vented volumes to 250 m³ a month, starting in 2023.
+• Limit vented volumes to 15,000 m³ a year.

 • Implement leak detection and repair, starting in 2020.
 Regular inspections will be required three times a year, and detected leaks are to be repaired within 30 days unless the facility is required to be shut down, in which case an action plan must be prepared and implemented.